“Now he who keeps His commandments abides in Him, and He in him. And by this we know that He abides in us, by the Spirit whom He has given us.”

 Spirituality is the essence where all attitudes and actions find their source.
 God inherently connects spirituality to eternal life because eternal life is God’s life.
 When a Christian receives eternal life, God animates him with new life, eternal life.
 When the believer walks with God in fellowship, eternal life becomes manifest in him.

 Sometimes the believer violates his new nature in Christ.
-When he does this he violates the very animating principle of his spiritual being.
-The believer constantly has a war within himself between his divine nature and his fallen nature (3:6-10).
+When he does this, he violates the very animating principle of his spiritual being.
+The believer constantly has a war between his divine nature and his fallen nature (3:6-10).
 Every time the believer allows God to control him through his new nature, it always comes from God’s power.
 It is a manifestation of his eternal life.